SantiagoXValencia/UPL_Psflw_3D_SlopeA/README.md

 # UPL_Psflw_3D_SlopeA
 Python: Ultimate Pit Limit solved by Pseudoflow algorithm.
-With slope angle asociated to each block
+With slope angle associated to each block

 Code based on S. Ávalos work: https://github.com/geometatqueens/2020-Pseudoflow-Python .
 The improvement is to add variable slope angle precedences from block model specification.